Steal ideas for your main bedroom from the most stylish bedrooms of the West.

 Enjoy the finer things

-The master bedroom should be two things: luxurious and serene.
+The bedroom should be two things: luxurious and serene.
 Our 2014 L.A.
 Idea House fulfills both with its spare color palette and bold furnishings.
 A large bedside plant adds an earthy element, while the faceted light fixture and velvet wingback contribute a finer elegance.

 Notice how there’s no wall art or framed photos.
-The master suite should be a clutter-free zone.
+The main suite should be a clutter-free zone.
 “I think of these spaces as a neutral escape from the rest of the house,” homeowner Heather Taylor says.
 “A kind of respite from it all.”
 Pull in creative elements with fresh botanicals, printed pillows, and geometric lamps.
 Let the bedroom basics serve as art.

 This modern cabin leaves the bedroom open to nature with floor-to-ceiling windows.
 A fur blanket warms up the room, balancing the hard floors with plush comfort.
 “Mornings we can sit here and stare out for hours,” says homeowner Harry Bray.
 “The other day, we saw some Western tanagers,” wife Claudia Bray adds.
 “I said, ‘You make the coffee,’ and Harry said, ‘No, you make it.’”

-Architect Eric Olsen kept this master suite open to a bright bathroom for natural light.
+Architect Eric Olsen kept this bedroom suite open to a bright bathroom for natural light.
 Rolling out of bed and getting ready in the morning couldn’t be easier.
 Vaulted ceilings provide height in the room, while a thick comforter brings you back down.

-Black industrial elements harmonize with white linen in this master.
+Black industrial elements harmonize with white linen in this bedroom.
 Overhead, the metal lamp adds mood lighting with a vintage bulb.
 Black-trimmed curtains and an oversize mirror speak luxury.
 With the gorgeous tub open to the bedroom, the suite feels like a boutique spa.

 Interior designer Jessica Helgerson made space on a small bedside table by installing wall-mounted sconces.
 This modern Portland loft exhibits gorgeous textures on a natural color palette with its textile headboard, gray bedding, and wooden table.